Zia Shaoul: Club career

 Zia Shaoul started his footballing career with Levy Civilian and Civil Cantonment in his birthplace of Habbaniyah. he was versatile player, who was able to play in defence, midfield or even as a forward.
 In 1952, he joined Sharikat Naft Al-Basra team, where he played until 1953.
 In 1955, he moved to Baghdad and was appointed as captain and coach of Al-Athori, he was the first coach of Al-Athori team, who took over in a player-coach role after the team was formed in 1955.
 In 1957, he joined Maslahat Naqil Al-Rukab.
 In 1959, he moved to play for the Al-Minaa team, and participated in the match that was held in Basra against Algeria national football team in 1959.
-In 1961, he left Iraq and joined 1960 European Cup finalists Eintracht Frankfurt of then West Germany.
+In 1961, he left Iraq and joined the amateur team of 1960 European Cup finalists Eintracht Frankfurt of then West Germany.
 Zia retired from playing in 1962 after the club decided against renewing his contract for another season.